Micronesia: Colonisation and conversion

 In the early 17th century Spain colonized Guam, the Northern Marianas and the Caroline Islands (what would later become the Federated States of Micronesia and the Republic of Palau), creating the Spanish East Indies, which was governed from the Spanish Philippines.

+When Russian explorer Otto von Kotzebue visited the Marshall Islands in 1817, he noted that Marshallese families practiced infanticide after the birth of a third child as a form of population planning due to frequent famines.

 In 1819, the American Board of Commissioners for Foreign Missions—a Protestant group—brought their Puritan ways to Polynesia.
 Soon after, the Hawaiian Missionary Society was founded and sent missionaries into Micronesia.
 Conversion was not met with as much opposition, as the local religions were less developed (at least according to Western ethnographic accounts).
 In contrast, it took until the end of the 19th to the beginning of the 20th centuries for missionaries to fully convert the inhabitants of Melanesia; however, a comparison of the cultural contrast must take into account the fact that Melanesia has always had deadly strains of malaria present in various degrees and distributions throughout its history (see De Rays Expedition) and up to the present; conversely, Micronesia does not have—and never seems to have had—any malarial mosquitos nor pathogens on any of its islands in the past.

 German–Spanish Treaty of 1899

 In the Spanish–American War, Spain lost many of its remaining colonies.
 In the Pacific, the United States took possession of the Spanish Philippines and Guam.
 On 17 January 1899, the United States also took possession of unclaimed and uninhabited Wake Island.
 This left Spain with the remainder of the Spanish East Indies, about 6,000 tiny islands that were sparsely populated and not very productive.
 These islands were ungovernable after the loss of the administrative center of Manila and indefensible after the loss of two Spanish fleets in the war.
 The Spanish government therefore decided to sell the remaining islands to a new colonial power: the German Empire.

-The treaty, which was signed by Spanish Prime Minister Francisco Silvela on 12 February 1899, transferred the Caroline Islands, the Mariana Islands, Palau and other possessions to Germany.
+The treaty, which was signed by Spanish Prime Minister Francisco Silvela on 12 February 1899, transferred the Caroline Islands (Kosrae in the east to Palau in the west), the Mariana Islands, and other possessions to Germany.
 Under German control, the islands became a protectorate and were administered from German New Guinea.
 Nauru had already been annexed and claimed as a colony by Germany in 1888.